relev/adresator/README.md

 adresator
 =========

-a better way to input address
+a better way to input address.